EduardoCerutti/EduardoCerutti/README.md

-# Hi there, I'm Eduardo Cerutti
+# Hello there, I'm Eduardo Cerutti

-## I'm a young guy that loves code and tech!!
+### I'm a young guy that loves all kinds of tech stuff, I'm also a big fan of SOLID and KISS principles, because since the beginning software was made to be SOFT

 - :computer: Code Addicted
 - :star: Always looking to improve my skills
 - :video_game: Games Enthusiast